Your expert guide to exploring the Guadix caves

 white house built into the curve of the land, other hoses and hills around

 This really depends on what you’re doing.
 I went with my kids and we stayed 2 nights in one of the cave houses.
-For us, it was the final stop on a road trip between Sevilla and Almería and so we loved having somewhere where there weren’t a million things to do and we could just relax and take it easy.
+For us, it was the final stop on a road trip between Sevilla and Almería and we loved having somewhere where there weren’t a million things to do and we could just relax and take it easy.
 The cave house experience, in my opinion, is well worth it.

 However, if you’re in Granada and are looking for an interesting day trip, this is absolutely 100% a great idea.